Welcome to the German Hyperhidrosis Center in Munich

 Severe, spontaneous facial blushing can also be cured as long as the blushing is caused by sympathetic nerve overactivity (social situations, anxiety, stress).

-We offer almost all kinds of non-surgical treatment: external medication, iontophoresis, botulinum toxin (i.e. Dysport®, Botox®, Vistabel®, and others), systemic drug therapy, radiofrequency thermotherapy RFTT, and **NEW** miraDry® Thermotherapy.
+We offer almost all kinds of non-surgical treatment: external medication, iontophoresis, botulinum toxin (i.e. Dysport®, Botox®, Vistabel®, and others), systemic drug therapy, radiofrequency thermotherapy RFTT, and **NEW** miraDry® microwave thermolysis (thermotherapy).
 Laser therapy we suspended due to poor results.

 miraDry is a completely new type of treatment for axillary hyperhidrosis (excessive underarm sweating).
 It was cleared by the US FDA in January 2011 and in Germany in 2014.
 The miraDry treatment is non-invasive, painfree, and long lasting. miraDry is effective in treating both axillary (underarm) hyperhidrosis and axillary osmidrosis (foul-smelling sweat) also called bromhidrosis.
 The German Hyperhidrosis Center (DHHZ) in Munich offers this treatment since 2014 and is the first certified treatment center for miraDry in Germany.
+And: since 2015 we developped and improved miraDry as a treatment for sweating of the trunk, groin, and buttocks.
 Our experience for your safety.

 See this video for more Information.